ShadrackKaku/airbnb-clone-project/README.md

 8. CI/CD (Continuous Integration/Continuous Deployment)
 Purpose:
 A set of practices and tools (like GitHub Actions or similar) that automate the processes of building, testing, and deploying the application to ensure rapid and reliable delivery.

+# Database Design
+This section outlines the core entities and relationships for the Airbnb Clone Project’s database.

+Key Entities and Fields
+1. Users
+id: Unique identifier for each user.
+name: Full name of the user.
+email: User’s email address (unique).
+password_hash: Encrypted password for authentication.
+created_at: Date the account was created.
+2. Properties
+id: Unique identifier for each property.
+owner_id: References the user who owns/listed the property.
+title: Name or title of the property.
+description: Detailed description of the property.
+location: Address or geographic location.
+3. Bookings
+id: Unique identifier for each booking.
+user_id: References the user who makes the booking.
+property_id: References the property being booked.
+start_date: Check-in date.
+end_date: Check-out date.
+4. Reviews
+id: Unique identifier for each review.
+user_id: References the user leaving the review.
+property_id: References the property being reviewed.
+rating: Numeric rating value (e.g., 1–5).
+comment: Textual feedback.
+5. Payments
+id: Unique identifier for each payment.
+booking_id: References the booking being paid for.
+amount: Payment amount.
+payment_date: Date of payment.
+status: Payment status (e.g., pending, completed, failed).
+Entity Relationships
+A User can own multiple Properties (one-to-many).
+A User can make multiple Bookings (one-to-many).
+A Property can have multiple Bookings (one-to-many).
+Each Booking belongs to one User and one Property (many-to-one).
+A User can leave multiple Reviews on different Properties (one-to-many).
+A Property can have multiple Reviews from different Users (one-to-many).
+Each Booking can have one Payment (one-to-one).